-26 May 2020 –Young scientists from across the UK and beyond presented the outcomes of their research at the Institute for Research in Schools (IRIS) Virtual Conference.
-Around 200 students from 20 schools across the UK took part in the conference this year, despite the interruptions of lockdown.
+Young scientists from across the UK and beyond presented the outcomes of their research at the Institute for Research in Schools (IRIS) Virtual Conference.
+Their work seems particularly spectacular when one considers they achieved it all against the backdrop of a pandemic and its resulting disruptions.

 “We have been very impressed by the student led research we’ve seen this academic year.
 The fantastic examples of research from students across the UK, in both state and private education, illustrates what young people can do when given the opportunity to conduct real research at school.
 As you listen to their presentations, you cannot deny that their experience has enhanced their knowledge of the subjects, and for many, sparked their passion for the subject,” says Jo Foster, Director for Research in Schools.